jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/README.md

 Jan 25, 2018 - this version can actually do network updates on the fly, demonstrating this capability.
 Tested lightly, by checking that typing `(nu [v-dmm-cons :my-list :self] [v-dmm-cons :my-list :self] -0.1)` actually does what's expected.
-Other that that, this implementation introduces `v-path` macro (to be moved to `core` eventually) and the backspace capability.
+Other than that, this implementation introduces `v-path` macro (to be moved to `core` eventually) and the backspace capability.